ArchiveBox/abx-dl/README.md

 *Ever wish you could `yt-dlp`, `gallery-dl`, `wget`, `curl`, `chrome --screenshot/--pdf`, etc. all in one command?.*

-`abx-dl` is an all-in-one CLI tool for downloading URLs "by any means necessary".
+`abx-dl` is an all-in-one CLI tool for downloading URLs "by any means necessary" (or by means you specify).
-It intelligently autodetects and pulls a wide variety of content types from any URLs you feed it.
+It takes URLS in, renders in a headless browser, auto-detects a wide variety of embedded resources, and extracts all content out to raw files (mp4, png, txt, pdf, etc.).

 It's useful for scraping, downloading, OSINT, digital preservation, and more.

 🍜 `abx-dl` can save all of this and more:
 - HTML, JS, CSS, images, etc. rendered with a headless browser
-- title, favicon, headers, and other metadata
+- title, favicon, headers, outlinks, and other metadata
 - audio, video, subtitles, playlists, comments
 - snapshot of the page as a PDF, screenshot, and [Singlefile](https://github.com/gildas-lormeau/single-file-cli) HTML
 - article text, `git` source code, [and much more](https://github.com/ArchiveBox/abx-dl#All-Outputs)...